sisirGhimiray/basics-coding-question/questions.md

         entered at the end but retains it.
 What should we do if we don't want the newLine character in the string. <br>

+**07** Write a function to remove all leading and trailing blanks. <br>

+**08** Input a string and change it so that the characters are placed in alphabetic order. for example the string "John smith" should be changed to "hhiJmnost" <br>

+**09** write a program to abbreviate input text.
+For example if the input is "World Heath Organisation" then the output should be WHO. <br>